Back to prior page Go to next page

 In the photo right are Don Barry and county-western entertainer, singer, and DJ Jimmy Swan (1912-1995).
 Barry, along with his production crew, actors and actresses, went on location in Mississippi for the filming of the Technicolor JESSE JAMES' WOMEN (Panorama/United Artists, 1954), which was Barry's finale as a leading man.

-In addition to the photo, Tyrone Roberts provided some info about Jimmy Swan, Barry and the film: film production was around Silver Creek and Hattiesburg, Mississippi, and many of the supporting players were locals from the area.
+In addition to this photo, Tyrone Roberts provided some info about Jimmy Swan, Barry and the film: film production was around Silver Creek and Hattiesburg, Mississippi, and many of the supporting players were locals from the area.
 Tyrone recalls that the movie premier was at the Saenger Theatre in Hattiesburg.
 Swan, who at the time was doing records for Trumpet Records, assisted Barry in cutting a record about the Korean War on Trumpet.
 In return for the help, Barry gave Swan a small role in the film (as a fight manager).

-(Image courtesy of Tyrone Roberts)
+(Courtesy of Tyrone Roberts)

 Don Barry sings for Trumpet Records!